Skip to main content

 1. In Design Center, open the Datasources panel.

-2. Click the + icon and select Databricks.
+2. Click the + icon and select Databricks SQL.

 The Add Data Warehouse panel opens.